-PLN-1474 is a selective inhibitor of $\alpha_v \beta_1$ integrin that we are developing for the treatment of liver fibrosis in patients with NASH.
+PLN-1474 is a selective inhibitor of αvß1 integrin that is in development for the treatment of liver fibrosis in patients with NASH.
 PLN-1474 is an orally bioavailable inhibitor that has shown anti-fibrotic activity in multiple animal models of liver fibrosis as well as in live human NASH fibrotic liver tissue.
 In October 2019, we entered into a license and collaboration agreement with Novartis under which Novartis received global rights to develop and commercialize PLN-1474 the treatment of NASH associated liver fibrosis.
 We have completed a first-in-human, randomized, double-blind, placebo-controlled Phase 1 dose escalation trial of PLN-1474 that enrolled 84 healthy volunteers across single ascending dose and multiple ascending dose cohorts.
 Results showed that PLN-1474 was well tolerated with no dose- or treatment-limiting toxicities with adverse events that were mostly mild with no severe or serious adverse events observed.
-Per our licensing and collaboration agreement, all development expenses associated with the Phase 1 trial are reimbursed by Novartis.
-The PLN-1474 IND application was transferred to Novartis in the first quarter of 2021.
+The IND application for PLN-1474 was transferred to Novartis in the first quarter of 2021, and Novartis is responsible for all development, manufacturing and commercialization activities.

-Background on liver fibrosis and NASH
+Background on Liver Fibrosis and NASH

-NASH is a severe form of NAFLD that is associated with the development of liver fibrosis and potentially life-threatening liver dysfunction.
-NAFLD is characterized by increased amounts of fat in the liver, or steatosis.
-NAFLD is believed to occur due to a combination of factors including high caloric diet, obesity and metabolic syndrome, type 2 diabetes mellitus and genetics.
+NASH is a severe form of non-alcoholic fatty liver disease, or NAFLD, that is associated with the development of liver fibrosis and potentially life-threatening liver dysfunction.
+NAFLD is characterized by increased fat in the liver, or steatosis, and is believed to occur due to a combination of factors including high caloric diet, obesity and metabolic syndrome, type 2 diabetes mellitus and genetics.
 Early stages of the disease often have no symptoms other than slightly elevated or fluctuating levels of liver enzymes in some patients.

-As excess fat builds up in the liver, it can eventually cause lipotoxicity, resulting in inflammation in the liver and leading to injury of hepatocytes, known as ballooning.
-It is this combination of steatosis, inflammation and hepatocellular ballooning that defines NASH.
+As excess fat builds up in the liver, it can cause inflammation and injury to the liver tissues.
 Over time, NASH can lead to fibrosis of the liver.
 Fibrosis can progress to cirrhosis, resulting in impaired liver function and increased risk of liver-related complications and mortality.
-In fact, liver fibrosis is an independent predictor of liver-related morbidity and all-cause mortality in NASH.
-There are currently no FDA approved therapies for NASH, and to date investigational NASH therapies have only shown modest anti-fibrotic benefits in published clinical trials.